Python’s

 To illustrate a different approach than the previous mcparallel()

-function, the following code uses the mclapply
+function, the following code uses the mclapply function of the

 parallel